socketstream/socketstream/doc/guide/en/writing_request_responders.md

 ### API Status

-The 'websocket' interface should now be stable.
-We're currently working on finalizing additional interfaces to allow your responder to be called over the REPL (using `ss-console`), as part of a server-side test suite, or even over HTTP requests.
+The Request Responder API in 0.3 is now stable.
+SocketStream 0.4 will build upon the ideas in 0.3, allowing you to define additional 'interfaces' so your responder can be invoked over the REPL (using `ss-console`), as part of a server-side test suite, or even over HTTP requests.

-Additional interfaces will be documented shortly once they are stable - however you are not obliged to add them to your responder.

-We welcome feedback from developers and will use this to improve the API design in future releases.
-We will do our best to ensure any changes do not break the existing API, but getting this right for the long-term is of primary importance.

 ### Support available!

 Please do not hesitate to get in touch if you need help at any stage of the process.
-Please log a Github issue or find us on IRC.
+Please log a Github issue or find us on IRC (#socketstream channel on Freenode).